 As she filled the pails with milk and went to market, she again thought of all the things she wanted to buy.
 As she walked along the road, she thought of buying a cake and a basket full of fresh strawberries.

 A little further down the road, she spotted a chicken.
-She thought, “With the money I get from today, I’m going to buy a chicken of my own.
-That chicken will lay eggs, then I will be able to sell milk and eggs and get more money!”
+She thought, “With the money I get from today, I’m going to buy my own chicken.
+That chicken will lay eggs; then I can sell milk and eggs and get more money!”

-She continued, “With more money, I will be able to buy a fancy dress and make all the other milkmaids jealous.”
+She continued, “With more money, I can buy a fancy dress and make all the other milkmaids jealous.”
 Out of excitement, Molly started skipping, forgetting about the milk in her pails.
 Soon, the milk started spilling over the edges, covering Molly.

 Drenched, Molly said to herself, “Oh no!
 I will never have enough money to buy a chicken now.”
 She went home with her empty pails.